amitshob/health-professional/README.md

 # health-professional
-Demo of Spotgini chat window embedded in Healthcare professional website
+Demo of chat window embedded in Healthcare professional website

 Demo website for chat window Go to https://amitshob.github.io/health-professional/ Click in the chat window at the bottom right.
 This is an example of conversation you can create with spotgini.